JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 This code communicates by sharing memory.
 Yes, it works—but it's not idiomatic Go.
 More importantly, it's not the safest way to write this program.

-There are 11 goroutines (one running the main function and ten more spawned by the loop) with access to the `ints` slice.
+It's not very safe because there are 11 goroutines (one running the main function and ten more spawned by the loop) with access to the `ints` slice.
 What happens when the codebase grows?

 This pattern provides no guarantee that the program will behave as expected; anything can happen when memory is shared broadly.

 ## Share memory by communicating (👍)

-The first sign that this code is not sharing memory by communicating is the use of `sync.WaitGroup`.
-To be clear, WaitGroups are not always bad.
-However, a WaitGroup may be a code smell indicating your code could be safer with a channel.
+The first sign that this example is not following "share memory by communicating" is the use of `sync.WaitGroup`.
+Even though I consider WaitGroups to be a code smell, I'm not ready to claim they are always bad.
+Either way, code is usually safer with a channel.

-Here's one idea of how to convert the bad example to idiomatic Go: replace the `WaitGroup` with a channel.
+Let's convert the bad example to idiomatic Go by replacing the `WaitGroup` with a channel.

 ```go
 // WriteOnly serves the purpose of demonstrating